-Sri Lanka's media divide along language and ethnic lines, with the state and private operators offering services.
+Sri Lanka's media divide along language and ethnic lines.

-Many of the main outlets are state-owned, including two major TV stations, radio networks operated by the Sri Lanka Broadcasting Corporation (SLBC), and newspapers in Sinhala, Tamil and English.
+The state runs two TV stations, radio networks and newspapers in Sinhala, Tamil and English.

-At the height of the civil war Sri Lanka was described as one of the most dangerous places in the world for journalists.
+At the height of the civil war Sri Lanka was one of the world's most dangerous places for journalists.

-There were some 6 million internet users by 2016 (Internetworldstats.com).
+There were some 8.9 million internet users by July 2022, 41% of the population (Internetworldstats.com).
 The web is a popular and growing medium for news.

 - Independent Television Network (ITN) - state-run, Sri Lanka's first TV station